Skip to main content

 There are actually two variations of chilli paneer: there’s the dry version and the gravy version.
 The dry version has a thick glaze coating the paneer.
 However, the gravy version has the a more viscous and silky sauce.
 This recipe will go over the gravy version of chilli paneer since I really love sauce!

-Why You’ll Love this Air Fried Chilli Paneer Recipe!
+Why You’ll Love This Air Fried Chilli Paneer Recipe!

 • Easy to follow: We’ve got three components for this dish: the batter, the sauce, and cooking the paneer.
 By removing the frying element out of the equation from the traditional recipe, this becomes super easy since you can focus on the sauce as the paneer is air frying, whereas monitoring the paneer frying while making the sauce can be a bit tricky in the traditional recipe.